 Now that you know what’s on the table, I bet you’re curious about the cost.
-The Go City Madrid Explorer Pass is available for three, four, five, six, or seven attractions for adults and children.
+Go City’s Madrid Explorer Pass is available for three, four, five, six, or seven attractions for adults and children.
 Here’s how pricing looks for each option:

 |Passes||Adult (ages 13+)||Child (ages 3–12)|

-As with all sightseeing passes, you’ll get the most value from the Madrid Explorer Pass by choosing the attractions with the most expensive regular gate prices.
+As with all sightseeing passes, you’ll get the most value from Go City’s Madrid Explorer Pass by choosing the attractions with the most expensive regular gate prices.

 Keep in mind, however, that this pass does not guarantee you any savings.
 It completely depends on how you use it.